-Following an initial video consultation, if deemed appropriate, we will arrange a face to face consultation for you at the clinic.
-We will discuss with you the risks of attending the clinic for treatment and the measures we will put in place to minimise the risk and the measures we will ask of you.
-At all stages of treatment we will ask you to declare if you or anyone in your household or that you are in contact with are experiencing any of the symptoms of Covid-19 such as a persistent cough, a high temperature, loss of smell or taste, sore throat or runny nose.
+At all stages of treatment you must declare if you or anyone in your household or that you are in contact with are experiencing any of the symptoms of Covid-19 such as a persistent cough, a high temperature, loss of smell or taste, sore throat or runny nose.

 Making a decision on face to face consultation